acareaga/acareaga/README.md

 I'm the **CTO at [Nucla](https://nucla.com)** and **Founder of [Kaska](https://kaska.app)**.

-My wife, Bernese Mountain Dogs, and I are based in Montrose, Colorado.
+My wife, Bernese Mountain Dogs, and I are based in Colorado.
 We enjoy skiing, travel, and reading.